Hall algebras and quantum symmetric pairs I: foundations

 \section{Hall algebras for $\imath$quivers}

-We let $\K=\F_q$ from this section on.
-By applying the procedure from Appendix~ \ref{subsec:MRH for 1-Gor}, we define the modified Ringel-Hall algebra $\utMH$ associated to an acyclic $\imath$quiver, since $\Lambda^\imath$ is a $1$-Gorenstein algebra.
+We take $\K=\F_q$ in the remainder of this paper.
+By applying the procedure from Appendix~ \ref{subsec:MRH for 1-Gor}, we define the semi-derived Ringel-Hall algebra $\utMH$ associated to an acyclic $\imath$quiver, since $\Lambda^\imath$ is a $1$-Gorenstein algebra.
 We will introduce a twisted version of $\utMH$, denoted by $\tMH$ (which is referred to as the Hall algebra of an $\imath$quiver, or an $\imath$Hall algebra for short).